valheim-server-help/valheim-server-help.github.io/docs/howCopyWorld.md

 ---
-title: How to move a world save
+title: Transferring a World Save
 parent: General Guides
+nav_order: 4
 ---

 # How to move a Valheim world save